mindwind/my-draft/note/english_phrases.md

 ---

+- get on  上车（飞机、船）
+  Let's get on the airplane.

+- for one thing  首先
+  For one thing, you haven't finished your homework yet; for another, stop picking your ear!

 - bear sth./sb. out  证实
   He had an idea about the criminal's identity and looking at the fingerprints bears his idea out.